Back to the Future: The Game: Reception

 Back to the Future: The Game received generally positive reviews.
 The first episode, "It's About Time", was praised by several reviewers as an effective start to the series.
-IGN's Greg Miller gave the episode a score of 8.5/10, writing, "it's a movie-inspired game that doesn't suck.
+IGNs Greg Miller gave the episode a score of 8.5/10, writing, "it's a movie-inspired game that doesn't suck.
 Instead, it pushes the characters in interesting directions and whips up a good story".
 Miller praised Telltale Games for recreating the Back to the Future universe with attention to detail and for the iteration's witty dialogue.
 Nathan Meunier of GameSpot gave the episode a 7.5/10 score, saying the series "shows a lot of promise with its debut installment".
 The review added that "the entertaining story that follows is enhanced by believable character interactions, imbuing the adventure with a great sense of authenticity".
 Meunier did note that the installment was "surprisingly light on challenge and content".
 Ben PerLee from GameZone summarized his praise of the game by saying it is a "feel good cinematic experience that any fan of Back to the Future will want to check out, and everyone else would do well to check it out".
 PALGN gave the installment a 7/10, saying that fans of the films "will find plenty to love with all of the callbacks and nostalgic moments", but calling the game's pace slow and the 1930s setting uninspiring.
 The review concluded: "Fans will delight in the more nostalgic and clever moments of "It's About Time", but it's a short, easy and somewhat bland introduction to the series, which we hope still has time to get a lot better".
 In a 2/5 stars review, The Escapist said the first episode of the game "doesn't quite get the tone [of the films] right and fails to offer up much compelling gameplay".
 The reviewer called the setting, situations, and characters "bland", further describing the characters as "cardboard nobodies", and did not review the rest of the series.
 The consensus among critics was that the voice acting was exceptional, with particular praise directed at A.J.
 LoCascio's impersonation of Michael J. Fox as Marty McFly.
 Most reviewers were critical of the episode's puzzles as being too simplistic and easy.
 Review aggregator Metacritic assigned the episode an average review score of 74/100.

-Official Nintendo Magazine gave the Wii version of the game 78%.

 Back to the Future: The Game was Telltale's most successful franchise prior to the release of The Walking Dead: The Game.

 The game reached number 3 in the PS3 sales charts.